mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 ======                 =====]----------[=====
 ```

-but now that we put a board across the entire width of the shed above the window frame, we noticed that the middle section didn't get as high as the board going all the way across the full width of the wall. there was a gap of about an inch (or 25mm) and there was also a gap above the window frame.
+But now that we put a board across the entire width of the shed above the window frame, we noticed that the middle section didn't get as high as the board going all the way across the full width of the wall. there was a gap of about an inch (or 25mm) and there was also a gap above the window frame.

-what on earth had happened?
+What on earth had happened?

-we looked at the side walls and there were a few places where the tongue and groove was not fully seated, but nothing that seemed to add up to such a large gap above the window frame.
+We looked at the side walls and there were a few places where the tongue and groove was not fully seated, but nothing that seemed to add up to such a large gap above the window frame.

-in the end we decided to "fix" the middle "very short" boards by fudging it.
-We put packers into the tongue and groove and between a few of them and then they finally slotted into the full length top board.
+In the end we decided to "fix" the middle "very short" boards by fudging it.
+We put packers into the tongue and groove between a few of them and then they finally slotted into the full length top board.

 But what about the window frame? it took us a while, but eventually, we worked out that the window frame had an orientation.
 We had installed it upside down.
 Now as changing it would mean undoing a lot of work, we decided to leave it as it was.
 We could push it up and cover the gap, and use screws to secure it, but this is not ideal.
 Had there been anything in the instructions to tell us the window frame should be installed a certain way up, then fine I'd accept the blame, but there is nothing in any instructions I have found (or on youtube videos) that says the window frame has an orientation.

 By this time of course, we were fully committed to finishing this shed build, so we moved on to the roof.
 All of the instructions we had found said the purlins would be notched and should be installed notch side down.